-Oregon's Attorney General, Ellen Rosenblum, said that her office will not defend the ban on same-sex marriage in the state Constitution.
+Oregon's Attorney General, Ellen Rosenblum (D), said that her office will not defend the ban on same-sex marriage in the state Constitution.
 She said that the ban:

 "... cannot withstand a federal constitutional challenge under any standard of review."
 2

-There are dozens of active pro-SSM federal lawsuits in other states.
-Many Attorneys General in addition to A.G.
-Rosenblum have also refused to defend same-sex marriage bans because they conflict with Amendment 14 of the federal Constitution.
+There were dozens of active pro-SSM federal lawsuits in other states during 2014.
+Many Democratic Attorneys General in addition to A.G.
+Rosenblum have also refused to defend same-sex marriage bans because they ban conflicts with Amendment 14 of the federal Constitution.

 The equal protection clause of the 14th Amendment of the U.S. Constitution requires both the federal and state governments to treat all people equally unless there is a very strong reason not to.
 By extension, this includes loving, committed couples.
-Between 2013-DEC-20 and 2014-APR-02, six federal District Court judges has issued rulings citing this Amendment to justify their rulings.
+Between 2013-DEC-20 and 2014-APR-02, six federal District Court judges had issued rulings citing this Amendment to justify their rulings.
 They have all found same-sex marriage bans unconstitutional.
 This includes Kentucky, Michigan, Oklahoma, Texas, Utah and Virginia.
-There are dozens of additional cases in federal courts awaiting rulings.
+Dozens of additional cases were active in federal courts awaiting rulings.

 Jeana Frazzini is the executive director of Basic Rights Oregon which supports marriage equality.
 She said: